projectxcel/xclwindowswallets-old/README.md

-Hide the pop up that first loads once you have launced the walled.
+Hide the pop up that first loads once you have launced the wallet.